 Deep-frying is the traditional method for cooking Scotch eggs.
 However, I usually avoid deep-frying.
 Not because of the fat (I love fat!), but because exposing oil to very high temperatures can result in some unhealthy by-products.

 So I personally prefer baking.
 My baked version turned out tasting perfectly authentic.
 So choose whatever method you prefer.

 Sausage meat is just seasoned minced pork.
 So you have several options:

 - Buy ready-made sausage meat, or buy some nice sausages and squeeze the meat out of the skins.
 You need to be careful with this one.
 Many ready-made products have all sorts of non-meat ingredients added to them.
 Some of those can be high in carbs.
 So check the label and make sure the product is at least 98% meat.

 - Make your own sausage meat.
 Get some 100% minced pork and add your favourite seasoning.
 I used salt, pepper and sage leaves.
 Make sure that your mince is nice and fatty.
-This is essential for nice taste.
+This is essential for a nice taste.
 Lean pork will produce bland and unhappy Scotch eggs.